 COMPiLE Reading Group

 We organize a reading group on COMPutational LEarning, specifically on topics related to Numerics/Matrix Theory/Graph Theory with particular emphasis on their application/connection with Machine Learning, Data Mining and Network Science.
-We meet regularly to read a paper of common interest, together, with the goal of creating some motivation for staying up to date with the new papers or to catch up with some papers that you wanted to read but postponed for some time.

 If you are interested in participating please complete the form below to be to be notified about the meetings: